 DIMENSION, STATE, REALIZE, DELIBERATE, ISSUE, ANGLE, CONNECTION, BIAS, PERSPECTIVE, REFECTION, MATERIAL, VALUE, CONSTRUCT, REVIEW, CRITICAL, SUBJECTIVE, VISION, CONTEXT, POINTED, PERCEPTION, CONSTRUCT, DIRECTION, COMPLEX, DEGREE, INCISIVE.

-Angles change perspective just like words that have an entirely different meaning depending on the context in which they are used.
+Each triangle of the quilt is tilted at a different angle, a structural choice that serves as a metaphor.
+Angles change perspectives just like words do in the sense that words have entirely different meanings depending on the context in which they are used.

 The quilt pattern on the piece appears very flat from a distance - if you are looking at a side straight on.
 The pattern changes, however, when you change your viewing position.
 Thus the image of the triangles (and the words on the triangles) changes depending on your perspective